Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận27/01/2025

-(CLO) On January 27, M23 rebels in the Democratic Republic of Congo entered the center of Goma city, just hours after declaring the capture of the city, despite calls from the United Nations Security Council to stop the attack.
+(CLO) On January 27, M23 rebels in the Democratic Republic of Congo entered the center of Goma city, just hours after declaring that they had captured the city, despite calls from the United Nations Security Council to stop the attack.

-It is not yet clear whether the rebels have full control of the lakeside city, but some military units and UN peacekeepers are still present at Goma airport.
+It is not yet clear whether the rebel group has full control of the lakeside city, but some military units and UN peacekeepers are still present at Goma airport.

-Recent M23 attacks have displaced thousands of people from the resource-rich eastern part of the Democratic Republic of Congo, raising concerns that the decades-long conflict could erupt into a larger regional war.
+Recent M23 attacks have displaced thousands of people from the resource-rich eastern part of the Democratic Republic of Congo, raising fears that the decades-long conflict could erupt into a larger regional war.

 Soldiers from the Democratic Republic of Congo hand over their weapons to Uruguayan soldiers from the UN peacekeeping force in Goma.
 Photo: Uruguayan Army